j5bot/deck-of-cards/NOTES.md

 Listing tasks needed for completing the implementation, and notes recording approach / progress towards completing the individual tasks.

-* [ ] Create an enum representing the "standard" card suits.
+* [x] Create an enum representing the "standard" card suits.

-## Create an enum representing the "standard" card suits
+## Create an enum representing the "standard" card suits ##

+ES6 doesn't come with an Enum class out of the box, so a class to create Enums was needed.
+The class was created with options to provide the enum 'labels' either as multiple string parameters, a single comma-delimited string parameter, or a mix of the two.

+Created a module which exports an enum which represents the four different suits, in alphabetical order.

 * [x] Created an Enum class to generate enum objects.
 * [x] Created unit test for Enum class constructor.